wcventure/FuzzingPaper/README.md

 We performed a thorough evaluation of UAFL on 14 widely-used real-world programs.
 The experiment results show that UAFL substantially outperforms the state-of-the-art fuzzers, including AFL, AFLFast, FairFuzz, MOpt, Angora and QSYM, in terms of the time taken to discover vulnerabilities.
 We discovered 10 previously unknown vulnerabilities, and received 5 new CVEs.

+### Ankou: Guiding Grey-box Fuzzing towards Combinatorial Difference (ICSE 2020)

+**Abstract:** Grey-box fuzzing is an evolutionary process, which maintains and evolves a population of test cases with the help of a fitness function.
+Fitness functions used by current grey-box fuzzers are not informative in that they cannot distinguish different program executions as long as those executions achieve the same coverage.
+The problem is that the current fitness functions only consider a union of data, but not the combination of them.
+As such, fuzzers often get stuck in a local optimum during their search.
+In this paper, we introduce Ankou, the first grey-box fuzzer that recognizes different \emph{combinations} of execution information, and present several scalability challenges encountered while designing and implementing Ankou.
+Our experimental results show that Ankou is $1.94\times$ and $8.0\times$ more effective in finding bugs than AFL and Angora, respectively.

 ### Directed Greybox Fuzzing (CCS 2017)